ZukisaniG/Codveda_Data_Analytics/README.md

 ---

-## Project Tasks Completed
+# Tasks Completed

 ## Level 1: Task 1 - Data Cleaning and Preprocessing

-The raw stock prices dataset was loaded using pandas.
-The dataset was inspected for missing values, duplicate rows, incorrect data types, and inconsistent formats.
+The raw stock prices dataset was loaded using pandas and inspected for missing values, duplicate rows, data types, and inconsistent formats.

 Cleaning steps included:

-- Loaded the CSV file using pandas
+- Loaded the dataset using pandas
+- Checked the number of rows and columns
-- Checked the shape, column names, and data types
+- Checked column names and data types
 - Identified missing values
-- Found missing values in the `open`, `high`, and `low` columns
 - Checked for duplicate rows
+- Standardized column names
-- Converted the `date` column into datetime format
+- Converted the `date` column to datetime format
+- Sorted the data by `symbol` and `date`
+- Filled missing values in price-related columns
 - Standardized the `symbol` column
-- Filled missing stock price values using logical methods
 - Saved the cleaned dataset as `cleaned_stock_prices.csv`

 Missing values found: